LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs.md

 If this Text statement isn't the last in the dialog, set this statement's **Next Step** to "End Interaction" (not "Next Interaction").

  {: .important}
 LP_CLOSEDIALOG triggers a post-conversation survey.
+The specific survey that is triggered is based on the conversation's last skill.

 #### LP_CLOSECONVERSATION